S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Logbook**: A (digital) system to store all information relevant for running an organization.
 **Need**: A need is a lack of something wanted or deemed necessary (a requirement).
 **Objection**: A _reason_ why doing something stands in the way of (more) effective response to an organizational driver (i.e. an organizational requirement).
-**Operations**: The work being done to create and deliver value, guided by governance.

 ---